-- 6.13 Generally, there will be a short term impact due to the removal of trees.
-This impact is neutral due to the structural and physiological condition of the trees in this area, the magnitude of the impact is also reduced and limited geographically i.e., the trees are visible from within short distances of the site, therefore highly localised. - 6.14 Design-led targeted tree removals reduce the magnitude of impact landscaping with new trees will reduce the duration and magnitude of the amenity loss.
+- 6.13 Generally, there will be a short term temporary negative impact due to the removal of trees required to develop the site.
+This impact is greatest at the site entrance, but the magnitude of the impact is limited geographically i.e., the trees are visible from within short distances of the site, therefore highly localised. - 6.14 Design-led targeted tree removals reduce the magnitude of impact landscaping with new trees will reduce the duration and magnitude of the amenity loss.
 A review of the illustrative plan has been undertaken to assist and assess the design and layout of the site.
-This has ensured that the existing trees on site have been considered in the context of planning policy and have influenced the design proposals submitted as part of this application. - The impact of the loss of TG12 (lime & beech) upon amenity has been assessed as being of a neutral magnitude.
-Tree 912 is in a poor structural with an impaired physiological condition due to a known fungal colonisation the tree will require removal.
+This has ensured that the existing trees on site have been considered in the context of planning policy and have influenced the design proposals submitted as part of this application. - 6.15 The impact of the loss of TG12 (lime & beech) has been assessed as being of a limited magnitude.
+Tree 912 is in a poor structural with an impaired physiological condition due to fungal colonisation.
 There have been two stem failures within the group since 2018 due to the same fungal pathogen.
-This reduces the significance, duration and magnitude of the removal of TG12 to low / positive as the feature should not be relied upon over the medium to long-term.
-Approved for removal under a section 211 notification.

-- The impact of the loss of TG13 &13.1 (beech & elm) is neutral as the trees are implicated in the structural instability of the retaining wall.
-Approval has been sought and given for the removal of these trees under a section 211 notice. - The removal of tree 0222 (beech) has been assessed as having a low impact of a limited magnitude because of the limited amenity value in relation to visibility from the road and entrance.
-The impact of removal is reduced in magnitude due to the location of the tree i.e., the stem is growing from the top of a retaining wall and in close proximity to the existing structure, with restricted space for incremental root and canopy growth.
+This reduces the significance, duration and magnitude of the removal of TG12 to low / positive as the feature should not be relied upon over the medium to long-term. - 6.16 The removal of tree 0222 (beech) has been assessed as having a moderate to high impact but of a limited magnitude because of the limited viewpoint upon amenity value due to visibility from the road and entrance.
+The impact of removal is reduced in magnitude due to the location of the tree i.e., the stem is growing from the top of a retaining wall and in close proximity to the existing structure, with restricted space for incremental, root and canopy growth.
 The impact of removal is highly localised.
-The targeted removal of the tree has led to a more favourable and positive impact upon the key retained A category Lucombe oak and lime. - The removal of a short section of hedgerow, between tree groups TG16 & TG17, to provide vehicle access across the site has been assessed as having a relatively minor and low impact upon local amenity.
-The impact arising from the loss of this section is of limited magnitude and significance, with the loss of visual amenity being highly localised.
+The targeted removal of the tree has led to a more favourable and positive impact upon the key retained A category oak and lime. - 6.17 The removal of a short section of hedgerow between tree groups TG16 & TG17 to provide vehicle access across the site has been assessed as having a relatively minor and low impact upon local amenities.
+The impact arising from the loss of this section is of limited magnitude and significance, with the loss of visual amenities being highly localised.
 Key trees have been considered during the design stage and can be suitably protected during the construction stage.
-Wildlife habitat connectivity has been considered and the hedge is expected to continue to function as a key site corridor / feature. - 6.19 This impact is to be limited by the planting and establishment of replacement trees in equally publicly visible locations so that the mid-long-term impact is positive, due to an increase in tree cover on the site.
+Wildlife habitat connectivity has been considered and the hedge is expected to continue to function as a key site feature.

+6.18 This impact is to be limited by the planting and establishment of replacement trees in equally publicly visible locations so that the mid-long-term impact is positive, due to an increase in the sites tree cover.